 IoT can alarm patients about any upcoming threats to their health even if they are not regularly monitored by doctors.
 For example, IoT can monitor the heart rate, blood pressure of patients suffering from cardiovascular disease.
 In the same manner, diabetic patients can keep track of their sugar levels daily for effective medication.

 In hospitals, IoT can be very effective to attend and assess patients regularly.
-Due to increased population growth, it very difficult to control the illness but each patient can be treated in the best manner with the help of IoT.
-It can also reduce the cost of treatment to a great low.
+Due to increased population growth, it is very difficult to control the illness but each patient can be treated in the best manner with the help of IoT.
+These IoT healthcare devices can also reduce the cost of treatment to a great low.

-With the help of IoT in healthcare, doctors and hospitals can be able to attend to the patients in an effective manner compared to current traditional methods.
-While the rapid population growth is of major concern in the contribution of increased illness and other health issues, the introduction of IoT in healthcare may help to meet the requirements.
+Apart from health monitoring of patients, IoT devices are even advantageous for hospitals and doctors in enabling medical procedures.
+Doctors and hospitals can be able to attend to the patients in an effective manner compared to current traditional methods.
+While the rapid population growth is of major concern in the contribution of increased illness and other health issues, the introduction of IoT in the healthcare market may help to meet the requirements.

-Doctors and hospitals equipped with IoT can easily keep an eye on real-time conditions of patients who are suffering from life-threatening diseases.
+IoT devices further assist in hospital inventory control, environmental tracking, frequent checking of device temperatures, and controlling humidity.
+Doctors and hospitals equipped with IoT can easily keep an eye on the real-time conditions of patients who are suffering from life-threatening diseases.

 Due to regular and effective monitoring of patients, emergency conditions like cardiac arrest, diabetes, heart failure, asthmatic attack, etc. can be kept under control.
 The medical reports of patients including radiographs, ECG reports, blood sugar levels, etc. are stored in the web cloud and can be retrieved with the latest gadgets like mobile or tablets whenever needed.